 Further, NICE really ought to know better than to imply that cutting down the number of cigarettes smoked daily will do any good for a smoker’s health.
 It won’t.
 It merely creates a false sense of security: ‘I’m cutting down – so that’s all right then.’

-But now we come to the real bummer, if you’ll pardon the Americanism.
+But here is the real bummer, if you’ll pardon the expression.

 You don’t need a substitute for smoking!
 And, under what circumstances, would NICE be so good as to explain, is it necessary to use licensed nicotine containing products at all, let alone indefinitely.

 This nihilistic thinking seems to be, among the NICE people and many involved in so-called tobacco control, that it will never be possible to get all smokers to quit and so the best compromise is that those who can’t or won’t stop should be encouraged to continue their nicotine addiction, where necessary indefinitely, in a possibly safer way than by smoking.